br3ndonland/inboard/docs/docker.md

 Docker images are stored in [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) (GHCR), which is a Docker registry like Docker Hub.
 Public Docker images can be pulled anonymously from `ghcr.io`.
 The inboard images are based on the [official Python Docker images](https://hub.docker.com/_/python).

 Simply running `docker pull ghcr.io/br3ndonland/inboard` will pull the latest FastAPI image (Docker uses the `latest` tag by default).
 If specific versions of inboard or Python are desired, append the version numbers to the specified Docker tags as shown below _(new in inboard version 0.6.0)_.
 All the available images are also provided with [Alpine Linux](https://alpinelinux.org/) builds, which are available by appending `-alpine` _(new in inboard version 0.11.0)_.
+Alpine users should be aware of its [limitations](#alpine).

 !!! info "Available Docker tags"